-The GTCI combines the academic research and expertise of INSEAD, the international business school, with the business experience and perspective of The Adecco Group and Tata Communications.
+The GTCI combines the academic research and expertise of INSEAD, the international business school, with the business experience and perspective of The Adecco Group and Google.

-As a Fortune Global 500 company, we lead by example, creating shared value that meets social needs while driving business innovation.
-Our culture of inclusivity, fairness and teamwork empowers individuals and organisations, fuels economies, and builds better societies.
-These values resonate with our employees, who voted us number 5 on the Great Place to Work® – World’s Best Workplaces 2018 list.
-We make the future work for everyone.
+As a Fortune Global 500 company, we lead by example, creating shared value that strengthens economies and builds better societies.
+Our culture of inclusivity, entrepreneurship and teamwork empowers our 34,000 employees, who voted us number 11 on the Great Place to Work® – World’s Best Workplaces 2019 list.

-The Adecco Group is based in Zurich, Switzerland.
-Adecco Group AG is registered in Switzerland (ISIN: CH0012138605) and listed on the SIX Swiss Exchange (ADEN).
-The group is powered by nine global brands: Adecco, Adia, Modis, Badenoch & Clark, General Assembly, Lee Hecht Harrison, Pontoon, Spring Professional and YOSS.
+The Adecco Group AG is headquartered in Zurich, Switzerland (ISIN: CH0012138605) and listed on the SIX Swiss Exchange (ADEN) and powered by ten global lead brands: Adecco, Adia, Badenoch & Clark, General Assembly, Lee Hecht Harrison, Modis, Pontoon, Spring Professional, Vettery and YOSS.

 As one of the world’s leading and largest graduate business schools, INSEAD brings together people, cultures and ideas to develop responsible leaders who transform business and society.
 A global perspective and cultural diversity are reflected in all aspects of its research and teaching.